wit0k/dw/README.md

   --proxy-vendors PROXY_VENDORS
-                        Comma separated list of PROXY vendors used for URL category lookup and submission --email SUBMITTER_EMAIL
+                        Comma separated list of PROXY vendors used for URL category lookup and submission --av-vendors AV_VENDORS
+                        Comma separated list of AV vendors used for file/hash submission (Default: all) --email SUBMITTER_EMAIL
                         Specify the submitter's e-mail address --proxy-category NEW_PROXY_CATEGORY